jnj16180340/AtTiny-SPI-PWM/README.md

 # AtTiny84-SPI-PWM
 ===
+ This should compile for both Tiny84 and Tiny85, eith makefile un/commenting.
+Tiny85 pretends to have the functionality of its relative, but assigns both PWMs to the same pin and always returns 0 for both ADCs.

  This is in progress, porting to AtTiny84 and adding functionality.
 Currently (pun intended),

  **PWMs** are tested, mostly